Gnimuc/CImGui.jl/README.md

 pkg> add CImGui
 ```

+*Warning*: this package does not follow semantic versioning!
+See the docs for
+information on safely setting compat bounds.

 ## How to start

 ### 1. Run `demo/demo.jl` to test whether the default backend works on your machine